 The Certifying Exam average results are not yet available, however, please continue to check the website for updates.

 That didn’t make much sense, because, you know, facts.
 So I did follow up with a request for the rationale behind not releasing the performance stats.
-After all, literally every other test/organization I’ve ever heard of (all the USMLEs, other ABMS board exams, even the Core exam, etc) publishes this info.
+After all, literally every other test/organization I’ve ever heard of (all the USMLEs, other ABMS board exams, even the ABR itself for the Core exam, etc) publishes this info.
 I got:

 The board will determine when the average results will be posted.